 For this recipe, you can skip soaking the legumes overnight.
 Also, the time is much shorter by about 50%.
 Hence, the energy used for preparing this dish is considerably lower.

-Let them cool down to room temperature, transfer to airtight containers, and refrigerate for up to 5 days.
+- Refrigerate: First, let them cool down to room temperature, and after that transfer them to an airtight container, and refrigerate for up to 5 days.

 Instant Pot Black Beans